 Finding a great host for your WordPress site is sure to speed it up and boost your SEO rankings.
 However, there’s much more that goes into it, including which keywords you target for product pages and blog posts, how large your image files are, and whether or not your content is readable.
-That’s why you need a good SEO plugin for WordPress.
-Otherwise, you’re stuck trying to fight against competition that is most definitely utilizing some of these tools.
+Several WordPress SEO plugins make this task a breeze.

-The reason we say this is because SEO is confusing, even for experienced website owners.
-Finding posts and pages with high potential, fixing broken links, reorganizing site structure or conducting a complete SEO audit is not easy for most website owners.
-But when you’re equipped with the right tools (awesome SEO plugins) and the knowledge needed to implement those tools, you’ll be well on your way to search engine success.
+SEO is confusing, even for experienced website owners.
+Finding posts and pages with high potential, fixing broken links, reorganizing site structure, or conducting a complete SEO audit is not easy for most website owners.
+But when you’re equipped with the right tools and the knowledge needed to implement those tools, you’ll be well on your way to search engine success.

-To start off the list, we’ll talk about SEO plugins for WordPress.
+To start the list, we’ll talk about SEO plugins for WordPress.
 These are often easier to understand and install, and you can choose from a wide range of plugins with different features.
-The best plugins show you SEO projections and recommendations on your page and post editors, while others are limited in their feature-sets, but they have unique assets like options for checking broken links or minimizing the file sizes of images.
+The best plugins show you SEO projections and recommendations on your page and post editors, while others are limited in their feature sets.
+Still, they have unique assets like checking broken links or minimizing the file sizes of images.

 The quick list of recommendations is shown above, but we highly recommend scrolling through the more thorough reviews we’ve completed on the best SEO WordPress plugin options below.

-Yoast SEO reigns supreme as the king WordPress SEO plugin, and is what we use here on the Kinsta blog. ?
+Yoast SEO reigns supreme as the king WordPress SEO plugin.
+It is what we use here on the Kinsta blog.
 With an astounding 16,700 5-star ratings at the time of this article, Yoast continues to wow the WordPress world with impressive updates, a beautiful interface, and the most user-friendly option for making your blog posts and product pages stand out.

 What’s more is that Yoast SEO has its own website with premium support options, a thriving community in the forum section, an informative blog to learn more about SEO, and SEO courses for beginners, intermediates, and advanced users alike.